ssebs/ssebs-www/content/blog/vibe-coding-1.md

 ---
-title: "Stop Vibe Coding, Keep Using Your Brain: How to Use AI Effectively"
+title: "Stop Vibe Coding, Keep Using Your Brain: How I Use AI Effectively"
 slug: vibe-coding-1
 shortdesc: "Vibe coding promises speed but costs you understanding.
 Here's how to use AI and still stay sharp"
 feature: /img/vibe-coding-1.png